On the Tradeoff between Privacy Preservation and Byzantine-Robustness in Decentralized Learning: Numerical Experiments

 \subsection{Tradeoffs in Different Robust Aggregation Rules}

-We demonstrate the performance of different robust aggregation rules, with a fixed noise level $C=2$ such that the total privacy budgets are $(\epsilon,\delta)=(1.67,10^{-4})$.
-Privacy-preserving decentralized SGD (DSGD), which is not Byzantine-robust, is used as a baseline.
+We demonstrate the performance of different robust aggregation rules, { with a fixed noise level $C=0.2$ such that the total privacy budgets are $(\epsilon,\delta)=(4.72,10^{-4})$.} {The values of $S$, $B$ and $K$ are $6000$, $32$ and $50000$, respectively.} Privacy-preserving decentralized SGD (DSGD), which is not Byzantine-robust, is used as a baseline.
 We also run the noise-free methods as comparisons.
-The results in the non-i.i.d. setting are depicted in Fig. \ref{noniid}, while the results in the i.i.d. setting can be found in Fig. \ref{iid} of the supplementary material.
+The results in the non-i.i.d. setting are depicted in Fig. \ref{noniid}, and the results in the i.i.d. setting can be found in Fig. \ref{iid}.

 When no Byzantine agents are present (by deleting the two Byzantine agents and their associated links), all the methods work well.
 This is because the associated contraction constants $\rho$ are close to zero, while the virtual mixing matrices $W$ have $\chi^2$ close to zero.
 The noise added for privacy preservation does not affect the performance too much as our analysis predicts.